What’s the best future you could imagine?

 If you’d like to register or find out more, please just contact us.
 We’d love to see you there.

 New City Church was set up in 2002 as Dunfermline Free Church, a church plant by Kirkcaldy Free Church and has grown steadily in numbers.
 We changed our name to New City Church in 2022, when Dunfermline became a new city too.

 As a congregation we belong to the Free Church of Scotland, an evangelical, reformed, presbyterian church.
 It is Bible-based, Christ-centred and committed to outreach and mission.

 We meet on Sunday mornings at 11am in Masterton Primary School, Aberdour Road, Dunfermline, KY11 8HY.
 You’re very welcome to join us.
 A regular church service will last for just over an hour, we’ll have 4 items of praise, 2 or 3 prayers, a Bible reading, a children’s talk and a message from the Bible which will last for about 30 minutes.
 Words will be on a screen at the front.
 We’d love you to join us for a service.

 We also have small groups that meet in different areas of Dunfermline during the week.
 They are a great chance to get to know people better, study the Bible and support each other in the Christian life.
 We’d be very happy to connect you with the small group for your area.

 (left) Pastor Jeremy Ross and his wife Fiona and (right) our elder John Morrison and his wife Mairead.
 They’re here to serve!

-(left) Dougie Lynn and Donald Smith are our deacons – they look after a lot of the practical ‘stuff’ that happens. (right) We love it, that we have a diverse mix of folks that come.
+(below left) Dougie Lynn and Donald Smith are our deacons – they look after a lot of the practical ‘stuff’ that happens. (below right) We love it, that we have a diverse mix of people in our church community.
 We look forward to meeting you too!